 Home and Community-Based Services waiver services (for example, Community Living Assistance and Support Services) are not paid under the MBIC systems eligibility codes.
-Therefore, if a referral for waiver services is received from the Department of Aging and Disability Services (DADS) or the Department of State Health Services (DSHS), obtain a new Form H1200, gather any additional verification needed to determine eligibility for ME-Waivers and complete a program transfer if all eligibility criteria are met.
+Therefore, if a referral for waiver services is received, obtain a new Form H1200, gather any additional verification needed to determine eligibility for ME-Waivers and complete a program transfer if all eligibility criteria are met.

 Revision 11-3; Effective September 1, 2011